 Qobuz listeners can also easily move their playlists to Apple Music.
 Set your Qobuz playlists as the source and Apple Music as the destination in Soundiiz, then hit accept in the pop-up window to give Soundiiz the permissions it needs to complete the process.

 After a short time, your playlists should now be in Apple Music.
-Check for any errors and correct them, then you can revoke third-party access in both Qobuz and Apple Music.
+Check for errors and correct them, then revoke third-party access in both Qobuz and Apple Music.